pblischak/polyploid-demography/README.md

 Each folder corresponds to a different analysis from the accompanying manuscript (<a href="" target="_blank">link</a>).
 More detailed documentation can be found on our **Read the Docs** website (link above), as well as within the comments of the scripts in this repository.
-The website also has a tutorial section to help users get started with building demographic models for polyploids using dadi.

 > **Note**
 >